+All I can say is my wife had the twinkle in her eye when the lights came back on.
 Now here’s the second pro tip.
 Whatever you do make sure you follow the first step and hold their hand before the lights go out otherwise they may not know this is you and well after a slap in the face or a kick to the unmentionables will not have the same effect.

 Get an Ice Cream

-I will fully admit that I did a double take as I have a weakness for ice cream.
+I will fully admit that I did a double-take as I have a weakness for ice cream.
 I was even more excited when I noticed they had a Bourbon Crunch ice cream!
-I was sold right there; my dear wife loves strawberry so we were both in our happy place.
+I was sold right there; my dear wife loves strawberries so we were both in our happy place.
 After this, it was time to hit the trails to wear off our treat.

 Take a Hike

 Mammoth Cave National Park is more than just about exploring a cave.
 There are over 80 miles of hiking trails above ground.
 7.2 miles of these trails are located around the visitor center and I personally enjoyed the Heritage Trail.
 It was a nice leisurely stroll, sometimes on boardwalks and full of lush green scenery!

 This works great for those having to travel a long distance to get to Mammoth Cave.
 It is also advised to check the river status before entering the river and is considered unsafe when the water level rises above ten feet on the park’s water gauges.
 This is due to the swift current as well as large drift flowing into the river channel.
 Click here for current water conditions.

 Many people come to see Mammoth Cave expecting to take a tour of the cave and leave.
 They often find themselves surprised with all the activities that are offered and find it easy to want to stay longer.
 They can choose one of the activities listed above and they can also choose to go camping, horseback riding, bicycling and take a scenic drive and cross the ferry.
 I found myself wanting to stay and explore more of this incredible park.
 What are you waiting for?
 It’s time to start planning your next adventure.